printdotio/printio-ios-sdk/README.md

 Basic Usage
 -----------

-To launch the HelloPics widget, create and display an instance of HelloPics.
-You can present it modally, like so:
+To launch the PrintIO widget, create and display an instance of PrintIO.
+You can present it modally:

     - (void)startPrintIO
     {
-        // kRecipeId is developer defined and provided by PrintIO PrintIO *printIO = [[PrintIO alloc]initWithViewController:self
+        // kRecipeId is developer defined and provided by PrintIO PrintIO *printIO = [[PrintIO alloc]initWithViewController:(UIViewController *)vc
-                                                      environment:PRINTIO_STAGING
-                                                         recipeId:kRecipeId];
+                 									  environment:kEnvironment
+          									   productionRecipeId:pRecipeId
+             									  stagingRecipeId:sRecipeId;

         // Set Delegate
         [printIO setDelegate:self];